Kunitachi, Tokyo

-Kunitachi (国立市, Kunitachi-shi) is a city located in the western portion of Tokyo Metropolis, Japan.
+Kunitachi (国立市, Kunitachi-shi) is a city located in the western portion of the Tokyo Metropolis, Japan.
 As of 1 April 2021, the city had an estimated population of 76,423 in 38,825 households, and a population density of 9,400 persons per km2.
 Approximately 41.9% of the city population is over 65 years in age.
 The total area of the city is 8.15 sqkm.

 Geography

 Kunitachi is located in the Musashino Terrace of central Tokyo Metropolis.
 Kunitachi is known for its broad main avenue, Daigaku Dori (University Avenue).
 This cherry-tree-lined boulevard stretches from Kunitachi Station on the Chūō Main Line toward the banks of the Tama River.